lin-justin/covid-viz/README.md

 - Bristol County, MA
 - Bristol County, RI

-To deal with this, I implemented a `if-else` conditional to specially plot these counties since there are only 4 of these special cases.
+To deal with this, I implemented a logic function to specially plot these counties since there are only 4 of these special cases.

 ## Installation